 Calls for proposals and forms of funding

 Between 2020 and 2022, there will be three annual calls for proposals within the programme.
-Call for proposals 2020 opens in December 2019.
+The call for proposals 2020 was closed in february 2020.
 The calls for 2021 and 2022 are expected to open at the end of the preceding years.
 The focus of the calls for proposals will be determined at a later date and announced before the respective call opens.

 Practice-oriented research fellowships